How the US election result will impact these Americans living in Jesmond

 URC minister Ryan Sirmons.
 Photo: Xiaotian Liu

-”Trump does a good job of tapping into the anger that resides within many Americans and how the world is, compared to how they think it should be.”
+”Trump does a good job of tapping into the anger that resides within many Americans and how the world is, compared to how they think it should be.
+However, as Trump’s former chief of staff said about him, he is given to fascist tendencies.
+This leads to the undermining of democratic institutions, which I find disturbing as they are the bedrock of democracy.”

 Powell and Besancon said they backed Harris mostly because she is not Trump.
 “Trump was a disastrous president, and I wouldn’t want him back,” said Powell.
 “Harris is probably far more liberal than most Americans.
 Americans tend to be more conservative and that might be a problem, though not necessarily for me.”